microsoft/FluidFramework/docs/content/start/react-tutorial.md

 ## Start the Fluid server and run the application

-In the Command Prompt, run the following command to start the Fluid server.
-A new Command Prompt window will open and the Fluid server will start in it.
+In the Command Prompt, run the following command to start the FRS server.
+Note that `tinylicious` is the name of the FRS that runs on localhost.

 ```dotnetcli
 npx tinylicious